You are here

 - a reference letter from the thesis supervisor,

-- a non-technical summary of the thesis (a maximum of 350 words is allowed),
+- a non-technical summary of the thesis (a maximum of 350 words is allowed), and

-- and an electronic link to the complete thesis in PDF format.
+- the complete thesis in PDF format.

 Instructions for submission: